Kvitekvist/Auriel-s-Dream/README.md

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.

-Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.
+Open the Properties window (right-click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

 ### Set the Game language to English

 Just do it.
-This entire Modlist is in English and 99% of glall mods you will find are also in Enish.
+This entire Modlist is in English and 99% of all mods you will find are also in English.
 I highly recommend playing the game in English and **I will not give support to people with a non-English game**.
 Wabbajack does not support SkyrimVR files in other languages either.
 Wabbajack will fail file validation for other languages.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.